 Wanna guess how long it will take him to expand into those other areas?

 firstname.lastname@example.org | (781) 934-7036

-Reaching sales goals: Want more on this subject?
-The Sales Vault has the most archived sales content in all the graphic arts.
+Overcoming Objections: Want more on this subject?
+The Sales Vault has the most archived sales content in all of the graphic arts.
 Workshop replays on Overcoming Objections, Getting Your Price, and Selling to That Younger Buyer.
 Archived sales tips with ideas for holding your price, winning bids, and archived blogs which show you precisely why you sell on price and how to change it.
 PGCA members get a discount on this great program.
-Visit https://salesvault.pro/partners for all the details.
+Visit https://salesvault.pro/partners/ for all the details.